What are Your Options for Replacing a Missing Tooth?

-Missing a natural tooth not only affects your smile and personality, but it can also seriously affect your ability to eat and speak.
+Missing a natural tooth not only affects your smile and personality, but can also seriously affect your ability to eat and speak.
 Therefore, it is important that you must replace your missing teeth as soon as they are lost.
 This article offers various options that can be utilized by your dentist when it comes to replacing your missing teeth.
 But, before we discuss tooth replacement options, it is important that we understand why replacing missing teeth is important.

 Why you Must Replace your Missing Teeth Immediately?

 Here are the problems which can arise if you do not get your lost natural teeth replaced in time:

 Aesthetics and Personality – a missing tooth can have a negative effect on your smile and facial aesthetics, especially if it becomes visible whenever you smile or speak.